 Fighting burnout with Open Source

-Disclaimer: I didn’t read any smart books about this topics and I am not a professional in this area.
+Disclaimer: I didn’t read any smart books about this topic and I am not a professional in this area.
 Just some observations of mine.

 For those who never experienced this feeling of burning out, you may leave now.